 These headphones have disappointing battery performance.
 Their continuous battery life of under four hours with ANC turned on is far less the seven-hour-plus continuous runtime offered by the Mpow X5 Truly Wireless.
 That said, power consumption can vary drastically depending on your usage habits, and these in-ears get very close to the advertised battery life of four hours.
 Their case supplies roughly four extra charges, which is handy, and you can listen to audio from one bud while the other recharges in its cradle.
 Unfortunately, they don't have any power-saving measures like a standby mode or an auto-off timer.

 The Mpow X6 have decent Bluetooth connectivity.
-They support Bluetooth 5.1, but not NFC or multi-device pairing, so you can't stream audio off of your phone while staying connected to your computer.
+They support Bluetooth 5.1 but no NFC or multi-device pairing, so you can't stream audio off your phone while staying connected to your computer.
 Their latency on PCs is quite high, which could be somewhat disruptive while streaming video, though they perform better on mobile iOS and Android devices.
-They perform noticeably better in this regard with all devices once you enable their low latency mode, which drops their latency to 152ms on PC, 103ms on iOS, and 83ms on Android.
-That said, different apps and devices compensate to varying degrees for latency, so your user experience may differ in the real-world.
+That said, although they have a 'Gaming Mode' which can help reduce audio lag, their latency is still fairly high at 268 ms on PC, 147 ms on iOS, and 208 ms on Android.
+That said, different apps and devices compensate to varying degrees for latency, so your user experience may differ in the real world.